mgkowalski/Java-of-FCC-Python/README.md

 # Java-of-FCC-Python
-Python projects rebuilt in Java
+Python projects rebuilt in Java (as an exercise)
 <br>
 <br>
 Currently contains:<br>